insight-creative/milksource.com/content/careers/_index.md

   footer:
     weight: 3
 seo:
-  page_title:
+  page_title: Careers
-  meta_description: >-
-    See what life at Whistler’s Run is all about!
-Here, you’ll find photos from our staff and boarders.
+  meta_description: Milk Source is a growing dairy enterprise with farms and affiliated operations in Wisconsin and the Midwest.
+We strive to provide a safe and respectful work environment for our team members.
+We believe that “sustainability” means taking good care of our people, our animals and our home communities.
-  featured_image: /uploads/
+  featured_image:
 hero:
   enabled: true
   heading: Careers
   body:
   image:
     image_url: /uploads/leadership-class-4.jpg
-    image_alt:
+    image_alt: Leadership class
 intro:
   enabled: true
   heading: How hiring!